-- Temporary Housing: During the construction, the families of laborers/workers should be provided with residential accommodation suitable to nuclear families. - Health Centre: Health problems of the workers should be taken care of by providing basic health care facilities through regular health check-ups and by keeping basic first aid kit in the labour camps.
-There should be some arrangement of ambulance in case of emergency. - Day Crèche Facilities: It is expected that among the women workers there will be mothers with infants and small children.
+- Temporary Housing: During the construction, the families of laborers/workers should be provided with residential accommodation suitable to nuclear families. - Health Centre: Health problems of the workers should be taken care of by providing basic health care facilities through health centres temporarily set up for the construction camp. - Day Crèche Facilities: It is expected that among the women workers there will be mothers with infants and small children.
 Provision of a day crèche may solve the problems of such women, who can leave behind their children in such a crèche and work for the day in the construction activities.
 If the construction work involves women in its day-night schedules, the provision of such a crèche should be made available on a 24-hour basis. - Proper Scheduling of Construction Works: Owing to the demand for fast construction work, it is expected that a 24 hours-long work-schedule would be in operation.
 Engaging women labour during night services should be avoided by the project or can be permitted only after getting written request from the women labour.
 In this case crèche facilities in the construction camps must be extended to them in the night

-• Control on Child Labor: Minors, i.e., persons below the age of 14 years, should be restricted from getting involved in construction activities.
+• Control on Child Labour: Minors, i.e., persons below the age of 14 years, should be restricted from getting involved in construction activities.
 It will be the responsibility of the Social and Environmental experts of PMU, JTFRP to ensure that no child laborers are engaged in the activities.
 PMU& PIU shall keep strong vigilance to ensure the cessation of such exploitation.